KazakovAS/KazakovAS/README.md

 # Hi 👋, my name is Aleksey!

-I am a <code>Frontend-разработчик 👷</code>, code reviewer at Yandex.Practicum and I am also improving myself in mentorship there.
+I am a <code>Frontend-разработчик 👷</code>, Author, teacher and code reviewer at Yandex.Practicum.
+Before that, he worked in HR-tech, where he developed a dynamic template in Vue.js, on the basis of which projects were built to fill vacancies en masse.
+In total, approximately 250 projects were implemented for the largest companies in Russia: Ozon, Sber, Yandex, etc.

-Recently, I worked in hr-tech, where I helped create a product for mass vacancy closing, there I was responsible for the layout of a dynamic template, based on which our projects were built.
-In total, approximately 250 projects were implemented for the largest companies in Russia (Ozon, Sber, Yandex, etc.).
+Lately I have become interested in DevOps practices.
 In my free time, [I contribute to open source](CONTRIBUTION.md).

-I would like to work on creating a design system, accessibility, internationalization, and DevOps.
+I would be happy to work on design system creation, accessibility, internalization and DevOps.

 Ready for cooperation 😉